 My thoughts exactly.

-We made a brief stop to explore one of the islands before moving on to our lunch and snorkeling spot in the middle of the lagoon.
-The snorkeling was fun and the water couldn’t have been clearer but the wind had picked up quite a bit making the water rough and snorkeling difficult with the current.
+We make a brief stop to explore one of the islands before moving on to our lunch and snorkeling spot in the middle of the lagoon.

 One Foot Island

-I was in luck because the office was open during our visit and after shelling out $2.50NZ I am now the proud owner of my own footprint stamp in my passport – hooray!!
-It really is the cutest stamp ever.
+I’m in luck because the office is open during our visit and after shelling out $2.50NZ I am now the proud owner of my own footprint stamp in my passport – hooray!!

 While One Foot Island doesn’t have any services other than its ramshackle post office, it doesn’t need anything else.
 It is quite possibly the most gorgeous island in Aitutaki’s vast lagoon.